omgplex/ViniPlay/README.md

  - 🖼️ **Multi-View**: Drag, drop, and resize players on a grid to watch multiple streams simultaneously.
 Save and load custom layouts.
  - 🛜 **Chromecast Support**: Cast your streams directly to any Google Cast-enabled device on your network.
 (This will only work if your source signal is strong and correctly passed without package missing, due to Cast framework)
  - 🔔 **Push Notifications**: Set reminders for upcoming programs and receive push notifications in your browser, even when the app is closed.
- - ⚙️ **Powerful Transcoding**: The backend uses FFMPEG to process streams, ensuring compatibility across all modern browsers and devices.
+ - ⚙️ **Powerful Transcoding - even with GPUs**: The backend uses FFMPEG to process streams, ensuring compatibility across all modern browsers and devices.
 Create custom stream profiles to tailor transcoding settings.
+GPU transcoding supported.
  - 📂 **Flexible Source Management**: Add M3U and EPG sources from either local files or remote URLs.
 Set automatic refresh intervals for URL-based sources to keep your guide data fresh.
  - 🚀 **High Performance UI**: The frontend is built with performance in mind, using UI virtualization for the guide and efficient state management to ensure a fast and responsive experience.
  - 🐳 **Dockerized Deployment**: The entire application is packaged in a single Docker container for simple, one-command deployment using Docker or Docker Compose.
  - ▶️ **Picture-in-Picture**: Pop out the player to keep watching while you work on other things.
  - 🎥 **DVR**: Record programs using FFMPEG.
 Schedule recording via the TV Guide, or set specific channels and time with ease.
+ - 📽️ **Single player**: Play .m3u8 and .ts links directly from the browser, with detailed console logs and recorded history

 ---